Stay Posted on the Latest from Writers' Room

 Julie Kane-RitschThe Gotham Group, Talent Manager/Head of Animation and Family Entertainment

 Susan is a TV writer, YA and graphic novel author, documentary producer, and playwright.
-She has written for and/or story edited more than four dozen children’s series in the US and abroad, including Welcome to the Wayne, Astroblast, Wonder Pets!, Reading Rainbow, Arthur, Are You Afraid of the Dark?, Cyberchase, Octonauts, Speed Racer, and Handy Manny.
-She has been nominated for the Emmy five times and the Writers Guild award four times.
+She has been a writer, story editor, and/or head writer writer for more than four dozen children’s series in the US and abroad, including Welcome to the Wayne, Astroblast, Clifford the Big Red Dog, Wonder Pets!, Reading Rainbow, Arthur, Are You Afraid of the Dark?, Cyberchase, Octonauts, Speed Racer, and Handy Manny.
+She has been nominated for the Emmy six times and the Writers Guild award four times.

 Ken ScarboroughSesame Street, Head Writer

 Ken’s head writing credits include Curious George, Martha Speaks, Pocoyo, Arthur, and Doug.
 He served as a staff writer on NBC’s Saturday Night Live.
 For Sesame Workshop, Ken developed Bert and Ernie’s Great Adventures.
 He serves as Executive Producer and Head Writer of the Amazon series If You Give a Mouse a Cookie, which premiered in 2017.
 Other writing credits include Between the Lions and The Adventures of Pete & Pete.
-He has received six Emmy awards for his work and six further nominations.
+He has received multiple Emmy awards and nominations for his work.